CoachLamb92/pokemon_battle/README.md

 # To-do list:
 ## Pressing:
-- Add is_fainted attribute to Pokemon Class
+- Create a battle environment that takes the user pokemon and opponent pokemon

 ## General:
-- Create a battle environment that takes the user pokemon and opponent pokemon
+- Create Trainer class

 ## Stretch:
 - Stress-test calculate_damage to be as accurate as possible